lnurl/luds/spec.md

 User software:
 1. Scans a QR code and decodes a query string.
-2. Makes an HTTP GET request to a service.
+2. Makes an HTTPS GET request to a service.
 3. Gets Json response of form:
 ```
 {